prateekw10/NCSU-Pruning-Model-Optimization/README.md

-# NNI_Pruning
+# Pruning Model Optimizaiton using NNI

 ## How to run the code

-- Create an conda environment using the requirement.txt
+- Create an conda environment using the requirement.txt file
-- conda activate PRUN
+- conda activate env_name
-- Run the python3 NNI_Pruning.py
+- python3 NNI_Pruning.py

-## what happend in the code.
+## What happens in the code.

 - First the code trains a network with MNIST data.
 - Then we save the model pth file for further comparision with the pruned model.